brentyi/tyro/docs/source/goals_and_alternatives.md

   - In contrast, similar libraries have more expansive APIs , and require more library-specific structures, decorators, or metadata formats for configuring parsing behavior.
-- **Strict typing.** Any type that can be annotated and unambiguously parsed with an `argparse`-style CLI interface should work out-of-the-box; any public API that isn't statically analyzable should be avoided.
+- **Types.** Any type that can be annotated and unambiguously parsed with an `argparse`-style CLI interface should work out-of-the-box; any public API that isn't statically analyzable should be avoided.
   - In contrast, many similar libraries implement features that depend on